A Bright 2025. Why Solar Power Surges Across Scotland

 Zero VAT Until 2027

-One key reason 2025 is a great time to install: the UK government's 0% VAT policy on solar installations (including storage) is valid until at least 2027, which can trim hundreds (or thousands) off your up-front costs.
+One key reason investing now makes sense: the UK government's 0% VAT policy on solar installations (including battery storage) is valid until March 31st, 2027, which can significantly trim your up-front costs.

 3. The New Builds Revolution & Policy Shifts

 Scotland's policy momentum also pursues net-zero carbon emissions by 2045, five years in advance of the overall UK goal.
-Solar is supposed to play a major role in reaching those ambitious targets.
+Solar is set to play a major role in reaching those ambitious targets.

 4. Tech Innovations to Watch